 - Gets discolored from the sun (especially this one, since it’s circa 1997)

-- Gets wear marks & paths
+- Gets wear marks and paths worn into it

 RV Flooring Considerations

-- What pattern would look best?
+- What color or pattern would look best?

 It’s not every day you get to see a naked RV floor!